 In response to the encroaching water crisis, the U.S. is building more desalination plants to convert seawater into drinkable water, but the process is expensive.
 Better solutions are necessary.

-Individuals can also limit their water usage to reduce overall water loss dramatically.
-Residents of drought-stricken areas will significantly impact water conservation by taking shorter showers, not running the faucet while doing dishes, and installing low-flow water fixtures.
+Individuals can also limit their water usage to cut down on overall water loss dramatically.
+By taking shorter showers, not running the faucet while doing dishes and installing low-flow water fixtures, residents of drought-stricken areas will significantly impact water conservation.

 Socioeconomic Factors Causing Water Scarcity

 It is not just drought that leads to water insecurity — one study found 1.1 million Americans lack plumbing in their homes, although 73% of those households are in cities.
-This water crisis disproportionately affects people of color, renters, people living in mobile homes and those with lower incomes.
+In general, this form of water crisis disproportionately affects people of color, renters, people living in mobile homes and those with lower incomes.